qgis/QGIS-UG-Algeria/content/tutorials.md

 {{< rich-content-start themeClass="coloring-1" >}}
 ##### Contribute a Tutorial

-Send tutorials or links to [tutorials@example.com].
+Send tutorials or links to qgis.usergroup.dz@gmail.com.
+You can also contact us to volunteer for translating courses to Arabic or French.

 {{< rich-content-end >}}
 {{< rich-box-end >}}